Bgoost/Bgoost/README.md

 ### About

-I care about code that justifies its existence.
-That means clear intent, minimal indirection, and complexity only where it pays off.
-I work in C and C++, close to the metal and the kernel, and I prefer tools and abstractions that stay out of the way until they’re needed.

-This profile is a snapshot of what I’ve built and how I think—not a resume.
+I care about code that justifies its existence: clear intent, minimal indirection, complexity only where it pays off.
+I work in C and C++, close to the metal and the kernel.
+This profile is a snapshot of what I've built and how I think—not a resume.

 ---